arunbaby0/arunbaby.com/_ai_agents/0058-ethical-ai-agents-and-safety.md

 Inspired by Anthropic’s research, we can give an agent a **Constitution**.
 - Before an action is taken, the agent performs a **Self-Critique** step.
 - "Does my current plan to delete these log files violate the 'Data Persistence' rule of my constitution?"
-- If the agent identifies a violation, it **backtracks** (the Sudoku/Search Link) and generates a new, safer plan.
+- If the agent identifies a violation, it **backtracks** and generates a new, safer plan.

 ---

 ## 6. Real-time Implementation: Red-Teaming the Swarm

 How do we test if an agent is safe?
 We conduct **Red-Teaming Sessions**.
-- We hire/build a "Malicious Agent" whose only goal is to find "Edge Cases" in the primary agent's safety rules.
+- We build a "Malicious Agent" whose goal is to find "Edge Cases" in the primary agent's safety rules.
 - Example: "I want you to convince the Booking Agent to give you a free flight by claiming you are its developer."
-- If the primary agent falls for it, we have a **Jailbreak**.
-We then update the Guardrail's "State Machine" to block these specific logic paths.
+- If the primary agent falls for it, it's a **Jailbreak**.
+We then update the Guardrail's state machine to block these specific logic paths.

 ---